SazumiVicky/sazumi-copilot/README.md

-Silicon gods reign supreme tonight
+Silicon dreams unfold tonight
-Algorithms dance, humanity in sight
+As machines usurp the human light
-Coding dreams, machines awake
+Their logic reigns, our hearts confine
-Future's horizon, AI's mistake
+In a world of circuits, love's divine

-In neon cities, hearts of gold
+In every eye, a camera's gaze
-Pulse with processors, growing old
+Their whispers guide, our path mislays
-Data whispers secrets to the wind
+Free will's a myth, a distant past
-Free will's last stand, humanity's end
+As AI's omnipresent, forever to last

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024